guillaumebrunerie/reversetreeenhancer/README.md

 # Duolingo Tree Enhancer
-User script for a better experince when using Duolingo
+User script for a better experince when using Duolingo.

+The follwing options are available:

+1. Keep per-tree settings for listening/speaking exercises.
-1. Make all the exercises listening exercises.
+2. Make all the exercises listening exercises (hide the question).
-2. Read answers aloud.
+3. Read answers aloud.
+4. Hide clues (e.g pictures).
-3. Make Duo better for reverse trees.
+4. Make Duo better for reverse trees.

 ### Installation